memgraph/orb/docs/view-default.md

 ### Property `zoomFitTransitionMs`

-Use this property to adjust the transition time when recentering the graph.
+Use this property to adjust the transition time when re-centering the graph.
 Defaults to `200ms`.

 ### Property `isOutOfBoundsDragEnabled`